OctopusDeploy/docs/docs/getting-started/index.md

 1. Scroll down and click **ADD** on the **Manual Intervention Required** tile.
 1. Accept the default name for the script and leave the **Enabled** check-box ticked.
 1. Leave the **Container Image** set on the default.
-1. Enter "Please verify the production environment is ready before proceeding" in the **Instructions**.
+1. Enter "Please verify the Production environment is ready before proceeding" in the **Instructions**.
 1. Select "Octopus Administrators" and "Octopus Managers" as **Responsible Teams**
 1. Select "Run only for specific environments" and select *Production* in the **Environments** conditions.
 1. Click the **SAVE** button.